Draper Fisher Jurvetson

-Draper Fisher Jurvetson (DFJ) is an American venture capital firm focused on investments in enterprise, consumer and disruptive technologies.
-In January 2019, DFJ Venture, the early-stage team, spun out and formed Threshold Ventures.
-DFJ Growth continues to be managed by co-founder John Fisher and the existing DFJ Growth partner team.
+Draper Fisher Jurvetson (DFJ Growth) is an American venture capital firm.
+Founded in 1985 by Tim Draper, DFJ Growth is headquartered in Menlo Park, California.

 History

 DFJ was founded in 1985 by Tim Draper.
 John Fisher became a partner in 1991 and Steve Jurvetson joined in 1994.

-In 2013, founding partner Draper announced his departure from future DFJ Venture funds, with John Fisher continuing in his role with DFJ Growth.
+In 2013, Draper announced his departure from DFJ.
 Draper announced he will continue investing out of an early stage venture fund Draper Associates V and assisting his son in running an incubator.